DeeZee-glitch/HappyNewYear2026/README.md

 - **Floating Balloons**: Watch colorful balloons float across the screen
 - **Sound Effects**: Celebratory sounds when clicking or submitting wishes

+### Sharing Features

+- **Share Board Button**: Click "Share Board" to create a shared room and get a shareable link
+- **Shared Wish Boards**: When someone opens your shared link, they'll see ALL wishes from everyone in that room
+- **Real-time Updates**: New wishes appear instantly for everyone viewing the shared board
+- **Personal Mode**: By default, you see only your own wishes (stored in localStorage)
+- **Shared Mode**: When using a shared link, all wishes are stored in Supabase and visible to everyone

 ### Storage Features

-- **LocalStorage Display**: Wishes are displayed from your browser's localStorage - each user only sees their own wishes
+- **LocalStorage Display**: In personal mode, wishes are displayed from your browser's localStorage - each user only sees their own wishes
+- **Supabase Storage**: In shared mode, wishes are stored in Supabase and visible to everyone with the link
 - **Privacy-First**: Your wishes are private to you - no one else can see them
 - **Database Analytics**: Wishes are also saved to Supabase in the background for analytics purposes
 - **Persistent**: Wishes persist in your browser even after closing the page